• Skip to primary navigation

 Who makes the most money in a bad market?
 Insurance companies.
 Candy, cosmetics, and contraceptives always sell.
 Luxury retail is another one.
 Repossessions firms?
 How about education, discount retail, healthcare, waste disposal, gas?

-All of these companies function despite a recession and sometimes because of it, so if you’re keen to make your career recession-proof, picking up some content marketing writing work won’t hurt.
-Those are the kinds of businesses you should be targeting.
+All these companies function despite a recession and sometimes because of it, so if you’re keen to make your recession-proof your writing business, picking up some content marketing writing work won’t hurt, and those are the kinds of businesses you should be targeting.

 4. Work on building relationships